mdKamrul-h/bulksms-proxy/README.md

 3. Once whitelisted, the error should resolve automatically.

 **Note:** The proxy service now properly handles object responses from BulkSMSBD API and will show the actual error message instead of `[object Object]`.

+### Error: "read ECONNRESET" or Connection Reset

+**Problem:** The connection to BulkSMSBD server was reset unexpectedly.
+This can happen due to:
+- Network instability
+- BulkSMSBD server closing connections
+- Request timeout
+- Server overload

+**Solution:**
+1. The proxy now includes:
+   - 30-second timeout for all requests
+   - Better error handling and retry-friendly error messages
+   - Connection keep-alive headers

+2. If the error persists:
+   - Wait a few seconds and try again (temporary network issue)
+   - Check if BulkSMSBD service is operational
+   - Verify your Railway IP is whitelisted (error 1032)
+   - For bulk sends, try sending in smaller batches

+3. The error message will now be more descriptive:
+   - `ECONNRESET`: "Connection reset by BulkSMSBD server.
+Please try again..."
+   - `ETIMEDOUT`: "Request timeout.
+The BulkSMSBD server took too long to respond..."
+   - Other connection errors are also handled with clear messages

 ### Railway deployment failed